FallenGameR/walker/docs/notes.md

 cargo run -- -D -m 2

-  -a, --absolute-paths         Use absolute paths, don't trim the output
+> walker -a, --absolute-paths         // Use absolute paths, don't trim the output

+cargo run -- -R -e target -a